A Bill proposes to create a new law or amend an existing one. Members debate its content in the Assembly and in committee.

 Third Reading: Members may debate the Bill one final time before voting on it.

-Royal Assent: The Lieutenant Governor or his representative gives the Bill Royal Assent.
+Royal Assent: The Lieutenant Governor or her representative gives the Bill Royal Assent.

 For a more detailed explanation of Bills, see How Laws are Made.